ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 * Primary instance - To deploy the first instance, you define that instance as primary during the instance order process.
 * Secondary instances - The instances that are attached to the primary instance are defined as secondary instances during the order process.

 AD and DNS replication is automatically set up between the domain controllers on the primary and secondary instances.
-If you are using a single AD domain controller at each site, then you should manually configure secondary instance components to use the primary instance DNS as secondary and the primary instance components to use the secondary instance DNS as secondary.
+If you are using a single AD domain controller at each site, configure the DNS settings manually, as follows:
+* Primary instance components - use the secondary instance DNS as the secondary DNS server.
+* Secondary instance components - use the primary instance DNS as the secondary DNS server.

 They key aspects of a multi-site configuration are:
 * Enhanced Linked Mode